HeinrichApfelmus/threepenny-gui/doc/design-widgets.md

     validatedInput :: IO (ValidatedInput a)

 Then, we need to obtain a **visual representation** of the widget.
 Typically, the widget is visualized by a single DOM element.
-Hence, you should make the widget a member of the `Visual` type class, which offers a uniform interface for manipulating the visual representation.
+Hence, you should make the widget a member of the `Widget` type class, which offers a uniform interface for manipulating the visual representation.

-    class Visual w where
+    class Widget w where
         getElement :: w -> Element
         ..

-    instance Visual (ValidatedInput a) where
+    instance Widget (ValidatedInput a) where
         getElement = vInput

 Last but not least, we need to adhere to an API for the new functionality of our widget.
 We will discuss this in the next section.